rahaf58/The-Fighting-Robot/README.md

 Background image (base.jpg) for the lower part of the robot base.

-Background image (arm2.jpg) for the top part of the robot arm.
+Background image (arm9.jpg) for the top part of the robot arm.

+Background image (images1.jpg) for the Title interface.

 The interface for the project homepage of Fighting Robot:
 ![image](https://user-images.githubusercontent.com/47089835/124604898-1122d480-de74-11eb-91ab-47ad087a0c2d.png)